 I tried to start the book 10 years after my mother died, but I was too close to the subject and missed her too much to be able to explore it objectively.

+Every once in while the idea would start to pester me again but I still stayed away from it.
 Then in 2004, on the exact anniversary of my mom’s death, my niece, who was a toddler at the time, said some very curious things to me about my mother and I—things she really couldn’t have known—and the pestering became an obsession.

+Josh Ryder, the main character in The Reincarnationist has my mom’s initials, her spirit and her curiosity and like her, he’s a photographer.
+But there the similarities end.
 When Josh starts having flashbacks that simply can’t be explained any other way except as possible reincarnation memories he goes to New York to study with Dr. Malachai Samuels—a scientist and Reincarnationist who works with children helping them deal with past life memories.
+In the process Josh gets caught up in the search for ancient memory tools that may or may not physically enable people to reach back and discover who they were and who they are.”

 Was any hypnotherapy or regression done to try and find out how you knew the information about your grandfather?
 Or to indicate, if you were reincarnated, who you may have been in the past life?
 What did your research with your mother find?